bcdev/lc-cci-toolbox/lc-aggregation-tool/readme.txt

    Change the line
         -Xmx1024M
     to
-        -Xmx3500M
+        -Xmx5000M
    This allows the tool to consume more memory.
-Instead of 1GB it can then use 3.5GB.
+Instead of 1GB, it can then use 5GB.
 If you can not specify such high values (because your computer doesn't have enough memory installed) it can happen that the process takes very long or brakes after a long time of computation.
+Therefore specify the highest possible value.
    After changing and saving the file copy it back to the original folder and replace the old batch file.

 Execution